Bhaskers-Blu-Org2/CAM/README.md

 ```

 # Version + Updates
+**1.2** New function added "Grant-CertificateAccess" which grants certificate private key permissions to the supplied user.
+Adding the property "GrantAccess" in the manifest.json will trigger this function after certificate download. for example `"GrantAccess":"Network Service"`

 **1.1** Including the StoreName and StoreLocation property is no longer required in the Manifest.json.
 If it is not provided, the module will default to downloading the certificate to the LocalMachine\My store.

 **1.0** Initial release.